ultralytics/ultralytics/docs/guides/kfold_cross_validation.md

             |    Orange   |      15549     |
             |    Banana   |      3536      |
             |  Watermelon |      1976      |

-​
-- Python packages required
+- Necessary Python packages include:

-​
-    - Ultralytics
+    - `ultralytics`
-​
-    - sklearn
+    - `sklearn`
-​
-    - pandas
+    - `pandas`
-​
-    - PyYaml
+    - `pyyaml`

-​
-- This tutorial uses `k=5` folds, but you will need to assess what number of folds works best for your dataset ​
+- This tutorial operates with `k=5` folds.
+However, you should determine the best number of folds for your specific dataset.

-1. Create and activate a new `venv` for your project and use `pip` (or your preferred package manager) to install:
+1. Initiate a new Python virtual environment (`venv`) for your project and activate it.
+Use `pip` (or your preferred package manager) to install:

-​
-1. `ultralytics` library using `pip install -U ultralytics` or by cloning the offical [repo](https://github.com/ultralytics/ultralytics)
-​
+    - The Ultralytics library: `pip install -U ultralytics`.
+Alternatively, you can clone the official [repo](https://github.com/ultralytics/ultralytics).

-1. Also scikit-learn, Pandas, and PyYAML `pip install -U scikit-learn pandas pyyaml` ​
+    - Scikit-learn, pandas, and PyYAML: `pip install -U scikit-learn pandas pyyaml`.

-1. Ensure your annotations are in [YOLO detection format](https://docs.ultralytics.com/datasets/detect/) ​
+2. Verify that your annotations are in the [YOLO detection format](https://docs.ultralytics.com/datasets/detect/).

-    - All annotation files for this example are located in directory `Fruit-Detection/labels` ​
+    - For this tutorial, all annotation files are found in the `Fruit-Detection/labels` directory.
-​
 ## Generate Feature-Vectors for Object Detection Dataset
 ​
 1. Create a new python file and import libraries